-Based on the number of shares outstanding as of December 31, 2017, after the consummation of this offering, the holders of approximately 83.1 million shares of our common stock, or their transferees, will, subject to the lock-up agreements referred to above, be entitled to certain rights with respect to the registration of the offer and sale of those shares under the Securities Act.
+After the consummation of this offering, the holders of approximately 32.1 million shares of our common stock, or their transferees, will, subject to the lock-up agreements referred to above, be entitled to certain rights with respect to the registration of the offer and sale of those shares under the Securities Act.
 For a description of these registration rights, see "Description of Capital Stock-Registration Rights."
 If the offer and sale of these shares are registered, they will be freely tradable without restriction under the Securities Act.